When you first purchase a chinchilla, it is only natural to wonder if they are affectionate.

 Chinchillas enjoy and need social interaction and grow to love and trust their owners and other members of the family.

-I know some of you may already own a chinchilla and it’s been a few weeks, and maybe you are confused as to why your chinchilla isn’t showing much love.
+I know some of you may already own a chinchilla and it’s been a few weeks since you brought him or her home.

 This is a completely normal chinchilla behavior to display.